Denver Cancer Misdiagnosis Attorneys

-At Leventhal & Puga, P.C., we have handled hundreds of misdiagnosis and cancer cases.
+At Leventhal Puga Braley P.C. we have handled hundreds of misdiagnosis and cancer cases.
 We work as a team, providing unparalleled service to our clients.
 Our top-rated trial attorneys have strong backgrounds in medicine, to the extent that they lecture fellow lawyers in different aspects of medical malpractice cases.

 If you suspect an error led to your cancer going undiagnosed, please contact us as soon as possible.
 Each state has time limits for filing a medical malpractice claim called statutes of limitations.
 The sooner we can look at your medical records and start our investigation, the more evidence we should be able to collect to help your legal case.
 If your loved one passed away from cancer that was missed or delayed, you may have grounds for a wrongful death claim, and we can also help with that.

-At Leventhal & Puga, P.C., we’re not just attorneys.
+At Leventhal Puga Braley P.C. we’re not just attorneys.
 We, too, are American citizens who are fed up with this broken healthcare system.
 That’s why we dedicate so much of our practice to fighting against the wrongs done to vulnerable patients.
-We make no apologies for holding medical providers to a high standard, because they deal in life and death.
+We make no apologies for holding medical providers to a high standard, because they deal with life and death.
 To us, patients come first.

-With our unique blend of compassion, expertise, and innovation, Leventhal & Puga, P.C., has settled many claims successfully for past clients.
-If you believe that a medical provider missed an important cancer diagnosis, please call (877) 433-3906.
+With our unique blend of compassion, expertise, and innovation, Leventhal Puga Braley P.C. has settled many claims successfully for past clients.
+If you believe that a medical provider missed an important cancer diagnosis, please call our office at (303) 759-9945 or toll-free at (877) 433-3906.
 There is no charge for your initial consultation.
 If we can help you, we front all costs necessary to take your claim to trial, if needed.
 You will only owe us if we are successful in getting you a settlement or verdict on your behalf.

 - Your Cancer Diagnosis - Do You Need a Second Opinion?